johnromani90/johnromani90.github.io/_posts/2017-02-04-auditing-rails-models.markdown

 end
 ```

-The reason I checked if the key was "owner_id" is because the our user table has a relationship with a serperate model that is not thought of as a user, but rather as an "owner".
+The reason I checked if the key was "owner_id" is because the our user table has a relationship with a separate model that is not thought of as a user, but rather as an "owner".
 This is not ideal, and I can see this becoming a problem in the future if more relationships like this are created, but for now I am satisfied with the results.

 Now we can feel confident that every time we pass in our foreign key, we will either get back a "display_name" or the original value (which is the desired case in certain situations)